GiovanH/fansim-engine/README.md

 - Cross-platform (Win/Mac/Linux)
 - Easy to write and distribute fan volumes
 - Hyper-simple for users to play fan volumes
-- Mix-and-match: Put all the fan volumes you want and play routes without conflicts
+- Mix-and-match: Put all the fan volumes you want and play routes without conflicts!